NicoHood/HoodLoader2/Readme.md

 **Note: Some pins are not connected on a standard Arduino Uno R3** but still listed so you can use them if you have a custom board.
 You also need to solder the additional 4 pin header to access all 7 PB i/o pins.
 D7 has PWM! (other not connected pins with a timer as well).
-The Arduino Uno/Mega pinout is the same for the 16u2 MCU.
+The 16u2 pinout is the same for Arduino Uno/Mega.

 **Keep in mind that the Leds have inverted logic.
 Writing LOW means turn them on.**